piskovo4ka/DLSchool/README.md

 # DLSchool
-There are the project completed while studying at Deep Learning School.
+There are the project completed while studying at Deep Learning School in fall 2022.